iOS vs Android App Development for a New Product Launch

 For Ezuza we built a payment mobile app, that addresses the challenges of underbanked and young people in Mexico.
 The app enables those who can’t or don’t want to use banks to pay bills and make P2P transactions.
 Due to the income level and other reasons, iOS devices were not popular among the target audience.
 Hence, there was no surprise in choosing an Android app for a new product launch.

-iOS vs Android: Production and release
+iOS vs Android App Development: Production and release

 iOS and Android are different in the way applications are built and published.
 Weigh all pros and cons of both approaches.
 Neither of them are perfect but you can always choose the best option.